Kinshasa School of Public Health: Governance

-Operating as an autonomous entity within the Faculty of Medicine, ESP mirrors the administrative frameworks of the Cliniques Universitaires De Kinshasa and the Centre Neuro-Psycho Pathologique.
-It is overseen by a committee, with an administrative hierarchy comprising a director, who concurrently holds the position of vice-dean of the Faculty of Medicine, a deputy director responsible for administrative affairs, a secretary in charge of academic training, and another secretary entrusted with overseeing research initiatives.
-Academic decisions are rendered at the departmental level, while administrative functions are managed by three divisions: human resources, financial management, and resource stewardship.
+ESP operates as an autonomous unit within the Faculty of Medicine and follows a structure similar to the Cliniques Universitaires de Kinshasa and the Centre Neuro-Psycho Pathologique.
+It is managed by a committee and led by a director, who also serves as vice-dean of the Faculty of Medicine.
+The leadership team also includes a deputy director in charge of administrative matters, a secretary responsible for academic training, and another secretary who oversees research activities.
+Academic decisions are made at the department level, while daily administration is handled through three main areas: human resources, financial management, and general resource management.

 Mission

-ESP's primary mission is to significantly enhance postgraduate training across diverse sectors of public health, including medicine, dentistry, pharmacy, administration, nursing, economics, and veterinary science, among others.
-The institution is dedicated to training a critical mass of competent public health professionals capable of improving population health, promoting well-being, and stimulate socioeconomic development.
-The school also emphasizes the continuing education of professionals at all levels, ensuring that they are equipped to respond to emerging public health challenges.
+The school's main goal is to support postgraduate training across different areas of public health, including medicine, dentistry, pharmacy, administration, nursing, economics, and veterinary science, among others.
+It aims to train skilled public health professionals who can improve people's health, support well-being, and contribute to social and economic development.
+The school also focuses on ongoing training, helping professionals at all levels stay prepared to deal with new and changing health challenges.

-The institution engages in empirical research aimed at addressing the health challenges faced by the Congolese population.
-It administers disease surveillance mechanisms and evaluates health programs and initiatives.
-In accordance with the principles articulated in the African Health Development Charter of 1990, ESP endorses the universal health policy through primary health care, as formalized in the 1992 National Sovereign Conference resolution.
-This policy remains integral to the evolution of healthcare infrastructure and the professional development of health zone administrators.
+ESP carries out empirical research to better understand and respond to health issues affecting the Congolese population, and also administers disease surveillance mechanisms and evaluate health programs and initiatives.
+Following the African Health Development Charter of 1990, the school supports a universal health approach based on primary health care, as outlined in the 1992 National Sovereign Conference, which guides the development of the healthcare system and the training of health zone administrators.